 This office requirement could make it difficult for you to act as your own registered agent.
 At ZenBusiness, we can help you find a registered agent that meets your needs.
 They’ll upload necessary documents to your dashboard and forward them to the designated person at your nonprofit.

-File Articles of Incorporation with West Virginia
+Step 4: File Articles of Incorporation with West Virginia

 One of the most important steps to becoming a nonprofit corporation is filing your Articles of Incorporation with the Secretary of State.
 You can find the form on their website, and filing fees though are waived for veteran-owned and young entrepreneur corporations.
 All methods of filing, payment options, and expedition choices are listed on the application.
 Once approved, you’re an official West Virginia nonprofit corporation.